-Imagine there are two areas in a horizontal oriented image.
+Imagine there are two areas in a horizontally oriented image.
 The Golden Rule says that the two shortest lines of each area combined equal the longest line of the entire image.

 The golden ratio is a number 1.618033 at it is a continuous expression.

 The real problem is in using the golden ratio also known as the Phi ratio in your photography as it is easier said than done.

 4. The rule of thirds

 Because of the relatively difficulty of implementing the golden ratio in photography a simpler rule is widely used.

 The rule of thirds is widely considered as an easy an effective method for better composition.
 The rule of thirds basically takes the cue from off-center compositions.
 If you know how to turn on the grid-assistance lines in your camera you would already know how to use this.